Super-representations of 3-manifolds and torsion polynomials: Introduction

 \subsection{Super-geometry in dimension 3}

-A byproduct of our paper is a solution to the following problem that advances to the third dimension recent work of many people on super-Riemann surfaces, their coordinates and their transformations.
-For detailed description of super-geometry in dimension 2, super-Teichm\"{u}ller space and super-Riemann surfaces, we refer the reader to~\cite{Witten,Penner,Ip-Penner, Aghaei-Teschner,Shemyakova, Bourque-Zeitlin, Musiker:matrix, Ovsienko}.
+A byproduct of our paper is a solution to the following problem that advances recent work of many people on super-Riemann surfaces and their coordinates into the third dimension.
+For detailed description of super-geometry in dimension 2, super-Teichm\"{u}ller space and super-Riemann surfaces, we refer the reader to~\cite{Witten,Penner,Ip-Penner, Aghaei-Teschner,Shemyakova, Musiker:matrix, Ovsienko}.